ClementNerma/Rave/docs/books/hybrid.md

 val point: Point = getNilPoints([]);
 ```

 Our program will crash because `getNilPoints` returned a `void` while a `Point` was expected.
-This is simply due to the fact no point matched the condition in the `foreach` loop, so the function ended without returning nothing (which is equivalent to returning an instance of `void`).
+This is simply due to the fact no point matched the condition in the `for` loop, so the function ended without returning nothing (which is equivalent to returning an instance of `void`).
 So, in order to make this function works anyway, and without returning a whole structure with a `success` boolean or something ugly, we can use a nullable type:

 ```sn
 func getNilPoints (list: Point[]) : Point? {